stephen-ics/haskell/README.md

         x <- readLn
         print(x > 3)
 ```
+- In Haskell, a program typically has a main function of type 'IO ()', this function servers as the entry point to your program and is where you sequence and compose various 'IO' actions to achieve the desired effect
+- Here, 'do' notation is utilized to bind the variable from readLn to the variable 'x', this whole function prints the prompt "Enter a number...", binds the value to the variable 'x' and prints the result of the evaluation x > 3
-- The essence of monadic IO in Haskell is that effects are reified as first class values in the language and reflected in the typesystem, this is one of the foundational ideas of Haskell, though not specific to Haskell
+- The essence of monadic IO in Haskell is that effects are reified as first class values (the concept of IO which is typically considered a side effect is made concrete and represented as a first class value' in the language and reflected in the typesystem, this is one of the foundational ideas of Haskell, though not specific to Haskell